neo4j-contrib/neo4j-geoff/GEOFF.md

 At the most basic level, a GEOFF file consists of a collection of *descriptors*, often coupled with associated properties, each represented as a single line of text.
-A descriptor may represent a *node* (vertex), a *relationship* (edge) or an entry within a database index.
+A descriptor may represent a *node* (vertex), a *relationship* (edge) or an inclusion within a database index.
 In addition to these descriptors, blank lines and comments (lines beginning with a `#` symbol) can also be included.

 ## Nodes